softveda/aws-terraform-workshop/lab01/README.md

 AWS_SECRET_ACCESS_KEY="AAAA"
 ```

 Click the "Save Variable" button.
 Optionally you can mark these variables as Sensitive, which will make them write-only.

+Below is an example screenshot (your values will be different):
 ![TFE](images/tfe-basics/lab01-tfe-variables.png "TFE")

 ## Task 3: Queue a Plan